 - Set up a planning committee (this would be a great project for younger members) - 2.
-Book the event in your club calendar - 3.
-Promote your upcoming event; social media posts, e-newsletter, flyers, posters, word of mouth - 4.
+Engage your Child Safe Coordinator to support any youth engagement activities - 3.
+Book the event in your club calendar - 4.
+Promote your upcoming event; social media posts, e-newsletter, flyers, posters, word of mouth - 5.
 Plan your day; people, resources, activities, leaflets and any merchandiise